-Ernst & Young LLP, our independent registered public accounting firm, has audited our consolidated financial statements for the years ended September 30, 2012 and 2011, and for the period from April 23, 2010 (inception date) to September 30, 2010, as set forth in their report.
+Ernst & Young LLP, our independent registered public accounting firm, have audited our financial statements for the years ended September 30, 2012 and 2011, and the period from April 23, 2010 (inception date) to September 30, 2010, as set forth in their report.
 We have included our financial statements in the accompanying prospectus and elsewhere in the registration statement in reliance on such report, given on their authority as experts in accounting and auditing.